ktch/ktch-core/README.md

-# the Kitchen - Core Values (v0.9)
+# the Kitchen - Core Values (v0.92)

 ## Grit: Everything is Possible

-We keep a positive attitude, and we acknowledge the world is boundless possibility.
+We keep a positive attitude, and we acknowledge that the world is boundless possibility.
 We never give up.
 The only force standing in the way of a perfect solution to any problem is lack of will.

 We grind with devastating tenacity to overcome doubts and obstacles and to defeat our enemies.